 This heater is smaller than the Radiant, and is made to heat tent space up to 95 square feet.
 Therefore, the Little Buddy would be great for one-person, and small two-person tents.
 Not only that, but this Mr. Heater product can be used to heat tight spaces due to its small stand and 45 degree heating angle.

+This Mr. Heater has a tip-over switch, auto shut-off, and ODS (automatic low oxygen shut-off system).
 The Little Buddy boasts up to 5 ½ hours of running time, odor-free.

 Why You Want It: If you have a hard time working electronics, don’t worry.
-This Mr. Heater only has an on and off switch!
+This Mr. Heater only has an on-and-off switch!

 3. Texsport Portable Outdoor Propane Heater